itjuba/itjuba/README.md

 - 🌱 I’m currently learning Elixir & Graphql
 - 🤔 My research interests are with Blockchain & distributed systems
-- 💼 I’m pursuing a a degree in software engineering
+- 💼 I’m pursuing a  degree in software engineering
 - 💬 Ask me about anything, I would like to answer.
 - 📫 Please email via attignadjib@gmail.com to reach me.